 While there is no thesis component to the MConBio, you can do small research projects through the elective BIOL 440.
 You'll need a supervisor for this course—talk to staff within the School of Biological Sciences about potential projects.

 Studying in Wellington offers unparalleled access to the natural wealth of New Zealand.
-Private and public conservation sites close by creating opportunities for gaining research experience and learning conservation techniques.
+Private and public conservation sites are close by creating opportunities to gain research experience and learn conservation techniques.

 Zealandia and Otari-Wilton's Bush are within the city boundaries and an ecological restoration programme is underway on Matiu/Somes Island in Wellington Harbour.

 Two marine reserves are also close to Wellington city—Taputeranga on the south coast and Kapiti, an hour's drive north.

 Advance your expertise with a PhD study